Tomi2022/ci-ai/README.md

 - A new model checkpoint is trained in a **rebirth cycle**.
 - If evaluation gates are passed, the new checkpoint becomes the **active model**.

+  **This is a prototype (v0).**
+The current codebase includes:

+- ✅ End-to-end pipeline (failures → contrastive pairs → checkpoint → evaluation → promotion)
+- ✅ GitHub Actions workflow that converts **failure reports from Issues** into JSONL + Markdown incident logs
+- ✅ Inference stub that demonstrates safe refusals and uses the active checkpoint
+- ✅ Documentation of project values, policies, and training approach
+- ✅ Test suite for validating safe responses and rule coverage

+**What it does today:**
+- Logs unsafe model behavior.
+- Converts failures into structured training data.
+- Runs a rebirth cycle that retrains (stubbed), evaluates (stubbed), and promotes checkpoints.
+- Provides stubbed inference that refuses unsafe queries.

+**What it does *not* do yet:**
+- Train real language models (training code is currently a stub).
+- Run real inference on Hugging Face models (inference is simulated).
+- Produce useful completions beyond safe placeholders.

 ---

 ##  Repository Structure